 - Outside of this mulch-free zone, apply mulch (as people often do to suppress weeds in their foundation plantings), but limit its depth to just a few inches, and inspect it vigilantly for termites.

 Now that you have the short answer, let's explore this issue in greater depth.

-Drainage (Moisture), Termite Control, and Your House Foundation
+Drainage (Moisture), Termites, and Your Foundation

-When it comes to termite control, opinions vary on the degree of caution one must exercise when applying mulch near a house.
+When it comes to termite control, opinions vary on the degree of caution you must exercise when applying mulch near a house.
 But when mulching foundation plantings, you should, at the very least, be aware of termite issues, especially if:

 - Termites are known to be a concern in your area.